 2. The Anchor at Aspley Guise

-Last week me and Theo ventured over to the quaint village of Aspley Guise to try out the food at The Anchor.
+Last week we ventured over to the quaint village of Aspley Guise to try out the food at The Anchor.
 I love a good pub, and especially Epic Pubs, who own a few pubs in my local area, including The Wheatsheaf at Bow Brickhill and 185 Watling Street in Towcester, which I am visiting soon too!

 READ MORE: The Anchor at Aspley Guise